Dominic Breazeale

-Dominic Angelo Breazeale (born August 24, 1985) is an American professional boxer.
+Dominic Angelo Breazeale (born August 24, 1985) is an American former professional boxer.
 He has challenged twice for heavyweight world titles; the IBF title in 2016 and the WBC title in 2019.
-As an amateur he represented the United States at the 2012 London Olympics.
+As an amateur, he represented the United States at the 2012 London Olympics.

 Early life

 Breazeale was born in Glendale, California, United States.
 He started playing football and was quarterback on the football team at Mt.
 SAC and the University of Northern Colorado before starting boxing.

 Amateur career

 Breazeale first started boxing at the age of 23.
 As an amateur, Breazeale won the 2012 U.S. National Super Heavyweight championship at the Fort Carson Special Events Center in Colorado Springs, Colorado.
 Breazeale later qualified for the 2012 Olympic Games in London after winning the Olympic trials and earning himself a place on the US Olympic team.
 He lost in the preliminary round to Russia's Magomed Omarov, with a score of 19–8.